The Mills Trail

 mills trail

-Dhermi is a popular beach destination, however its past is often overlooked by the crowds.
-The trail follows the footpath that Dhermi locals have been walking for centuries.
-It runs along a stream that passes by a picturesque waterfall, two long-lived churches, and of course, the old mills.
+The trail follows the footpath that locals in Dhermi have been walking for centuries.
+It runs along a cool mountain stream and passes by a picturesque waterfall, two long-lived churches, and, of course, the town’s old mills.

-A SHORT WALK ALONG THE TRAIL
+A WALK ALONG THE MILLS TRAIL

 the mills trail